arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/Lambda.md

 ## Networking
 - By default, **Lambda functions operate from an AWS-owned VPC** and hence have **access to any public internet** or **public AWS API** (ex. lambda functions can interact with AWS DynamoDB APIs to PutItem)
 - Once a Lambda function is **VPC-enabled**, all network traffic from your function is subject to the routing rules of your VPC/Subnet.
 If your function needs to interact with a public resource, it will need a [[Virtual Private Cloud (VPC)#NAT Gateway|NAT Gateway]].
 You should only enable your functions for VPC access when you need to interact with a private resource located in a private subnet (ex.
 RDS database)

+> To enable your Lambda function to access resources inside your private VPC, you must provide **VPC subnet IDs** and **Security Group IDs**.
+AWS Lambda uses this information to set up ENIs.

 ## Supported Languages
 -   Node.js (JavaScript)